simaosanguinho/SIRS-Project/Report.md

 When we were thinking of which algorithm to use, we were first thinking of using AES, but we decided to use ChaCha20Poly1305 because it is optimized for software performance, making it faster than AES without hardware support.
 It also a [great choice](https://ieeexplore.ieee.org/document/7927078) on IoT devices, and embedded systems, which is the case of the car.

 The ChaCha20-Poly1305 algorithm takes as input a 256-bit key and a 96-bit nonce to encrypt a plaintext.
 It is important to note that, to ensure true randomness, the nonce must be generated using a cryptographically secure random number generator.
 For this, we used the `token_bytes` method from the `secrets` module from Python, as it is the [documentation's recommendation](https://docs.python.org/3/library/secrets.html) for generating cryptographically secure random numbers.
+This random nonce will be essential as it prevents that different encryptions with the same data and the same key, results in different ciphertext values.

 ##### 2.2.1.2.
 Integrity